Fazzmo/Newsletter-by-IndLancer/README.md

 # Indlancer's free Newsletter
 A daily Newsletter which can be curated by you, for you.
-Developed by Fazil - Founder, IndLancer.
+Developed by Fazil - Founder @IndLancer.